RyanGreenup/Chalsedony/README.md

 However, if the folder is renamed, I would need a trigger to update the virtual table and I feel like this will be error prone.
 I also wanted to be able to mark folders in the tree and permit searching underneath those folders, so I'll likely need to implement this through Python rather than SQL.

+## Integrations

+If you're a Neovim / Emacs user you might like the [Egui Link selector](https://github.com/RyanGreenup/egui_joplin_fzf) which creates a popup for inserting links.

 ## TODO Documentation